Actindo-AG/Documentation/Core1Platform/UserInterface/02_Dashboard.md

           Displays the number of processes not yet started.   -->

     **Omni-Channel**
-    For detailed information, see [Dashlet picker](../../Channels/UserInterface/01a_Dashboards.md#dashlet-picker "Dashlet picker") in the *Actindo Channels* documentation.
+    For detailed information, see [Dashlet picker](../../Channels/UserInterface/01a_Dashboards.md#dashlet-picker "Dashlet picker") in the *Omni-Channels* documentation.